NoorUlBaseer/Face-Mask-Detection-System/README.md

 This project is for academic use only and is licensed under the MIT License.
 For more details, see the [LICENSE](LICENSE.txt) file.
 Contributions are welcome to enhance functionality or improve performance.

 ---

-> "Built from scratch to understand object detection from the ground up — not just to use AI, but to build it."